mariadb-corporation/MaxScale/Documentation/Reference/Module-Commands.md

 Introduced in MaxScale 2.1, the module commands are special, module-specific commands.
 They allow the modules to expand beyond the capabilities of the module API.
-Currently, only MaxAdmin implements an interface to the module commands.
+Currently, only MaxCtrl implements an interface to the module commands.

-All registered module commands can be shown with `maxadmin list commands` and they can be executed with `maxadmin call command <module> <name> ARGS...` where _<module>_ is the name of the module and _<name>_ is the name of the command.
+All registered module commands can be shown with `maxctrl list commands` and they can be executed with `maxctrl call command <module> <name> ARGS...` where _<module>_ is the name of the module and _<name>_ is the name of the command.
 _ARGS_ is a command specific list of arguments.